FlatFilers/getting-started/README.md

 ## Getting Started

-1. Follow the [Flatfile Coding Tutorial](https://flatfile.com/docs/coding-tutorial/overview) for step-by-step instructions
+1. Follow the tutorial for step-by-step instructions
 2. Use the code in each folder as reference or as a starting point
 3. Each folder contains both TypeScript and JavaScript versions for your preference